 Sammons® Financial Group, Inc.’s member companies, including North American Company for Life and Health Insurance®.
 Annuities and life insurance are issued by, and product guarantees are solely the responsibility of, North American Company for Life and Health Insurance.

 Fixed index annuities are not a direct investment in the stock market.
 They are long term insurance products with guarantees backed by the issuing company.
 They provide the potential for interest to be credited based in part on the performance of specific indices, without the risk of loss of premium due to market downturns or fluctuation.
-Although fixed index annuities guarantee no loss of premium due to market downturns, deductions from your accumulation value for additional optional benefit riders or strategy fees associated with allocations to enhanced crediting methods could exceed interest credited to the accumulation value, which would result in loss of premium.
+Although fixed index annuities guarantee no loss of premium due to market downturns, deductions from the accumulation value for additional optional benefit riders or strategy fees associated with allocations to enhanced crediting methods could exceed interest credited to the accumulation value, which would result in loss of premium.
 They may not be appropriate for all clients.
 Interest credits to a fixed index annuity will not mirror the actual performance of the relevant index.

 This information is provided for general reference purposes and should not be viewed as investment advice or as a recommendation for a specific allocation.
 Neither North American, nor any agents acting on its behalf should be viewed as providing legal, tax or investment advice.
 Always consult with and rely on your own qualified advisor.